Hongwei-Z/FishingNetTopology/README.md

-   fnt.findTips(index)                 # Print tips for this node fnt.findApprove(index)              # Find two nodes that approve this node fnt.findCW(index)                   # Compute the cumulative weight for a node fnt.disableNode(index)              # Detach a node fnt.printFNT()                      # Print all nodes
+   fnt.findTips(index)                 # Print tips for this node fnt.findApprove(index)              # Find two nodes that approve this node fnt.findCW(index)                   # Compute the cumulative weight for a node fnt.findSubnet(index)               # Find all nodes that directly or indirectly approved this node fnt.disableNode(index)              # Detach a node fnt.printFNT()                      # Print all nodes